spacetelescope/notebook-infrastructure/docs/ci_caller_workflows.md

 The "Scheduled Notebook Execution" GitHub Action facilitates the ongoing validation and maintenance of Jupyter Notebooks by scheduling their automatic execution on a weekly basis.
 By leveraging an external, specialized workflow, this action ensures that notebooks remain functional and their content relevant, contributing to the overall quality and usability of the repository's resources.

-# Manual Execute All Notebooks GitHub Action Documentation
+## Manual Execute All Notebooks - ci_buildondemand.yml

 The "Manual Execute All Notebooks" GitHub Action is designed for on-demand execution of Jupyter Notebooks within the repository.
 Below is an overview of its configuration and operational details.